 As many publications today flee for the digital hills, Gharib’s fetching year-old zine is a hopeful sign that not only is print not dead, but, as many in the scene attest, it’s thriving.
 Statistics on zines are hard to pin down, partly because of the informal and transitory nature of the genre, but many enthusiasts say the field is doing just fine in the 21st century.

-This was a preview of The Throwback Issue.
-To read the full story, subscribe to Hyphen or pick up a copy at a newsstand near you.
+This was a story from The Throwback Issue.
+To read the full issue, subscribe to Hyphen or pick up a copy at a newsstand near you.